 Have you thought about writing for The Conversation but aren't sure how it works?
-If the answer is YES, register for one of two training sessions with the Health & Medicine Editor at The Conversation to find out more.
+If the answer is YES, register for one of two training sessions with an Editor from The Conversation to find out more.
 Each session will include an Introduction to The Conversation, followed by an interactive workshop on Writing for a Public Audience, with opportunity for questions.

 To find out more about The Conversation, please visit www.ox.ac.uk/research/support-researchers/using-research-engage/conversation.